Anubhavrohilla/OCTANET_FEBRUARY_WEB-DEVLOPEMENT/README.md

 # OCTANET_FEBRUARY_WEB-DEVELOPMENT

-Responsive Landing Page Fitness Page
+**##Responsive Car Showcase landing page**

-Beautiful Responsive Landing Page Car showcase Page 🏝️ Using HTML, CSS and JavaScript.
+Beautiful Responsive Car showcase Landing Page  🏝️ Using HTML, CSS and JavaScript.
 It contains a header, nav and Section showing various Car Showcase page sections.

 Watch the video This is a Preview of the Landing Page